nuagenetworks/visualization-framework/docs/README.md

 }
 ```

-_Note: The example above will display will display a tooltip with 2 lines (See picture below)_
+> The example above will display will display a tooltip with 2 lines (See picture below)
 ![tooltip](https://cloud.githubusercontent.com/assets/1447243/21205464/492fbc8c-c211-11e6-94f4-e22e96299fcf.png)